 For more information, contact Fiscalina Nolasco at +63 32 230 0100 local 140 or 141.

-The Natural Products Research Center is home to multi-disciplinary researches targeting the identification of bioactive metabolites found in herbal medicines used by traditional healers.
-Initially composed of researchers from the Departments of Anthropology, Sociology and History, Biology, Chemistry, and Pharmacy, the center was designated as one of several Tuklas Lunas Development Centers in the country by the Philippine Council for Health Research and Development (PCHRD) of the Department of Science and Technology (DOST) with an initial grant of almost PHP14M.
+The Tuklas Lunas Development Center (TLDC) is home to multi-disciplinary researches targeting the identification of bioactive metabolites found in herbal medicines used by traditional healers.
+Initially composed of researchers from the Departments of Anthropology, Sociology and History (responsible for ethnobotanical surveys), Biology, Chemistry, and Pharmacy, the center was designated as one of several TLDCs in the country by the Philippine Council for Health Research and Development (PCHRD) of the Department of Science and Technology (DOST) with accumulated grants of almost PHP50M up to December 2019.